solo-io/workshops/istio-day2/1-understand-istio/03-observability.md

 ...
 ```

-You can also view the merged metrics which includes any potential metrics from httpbin (none here) and its envoy sidecar and Istio agent:
+You can also view the merged metrics which include any potential metrics from httpbin (none here) and its envoy sidecar and Istio agent:

 ```bash
 kubectl exec -it deploy/httpbin -n default -c istio-proxy -- curl http://localhost:15020/stats/prometheus